dreal/probreach/doc/simulator/simulator.md

-# Simulator
+# ProbReach Simulator

-The ProbReach simulator provides simulation of the provided *.pdrh* model and produces *.json* file as output.
+The ProbReach simulator performs a simulation of the provided *.pdrh* model and produces a *.json* file as output.

 ## Required packages